koralium/flowtide/docs/docs/connectors/elasticsearch.md

 ### Example

-Having a column named 'id' and also a column matching the configured primary key is required for the sink to function.
+Having a column named '_id' is required for the sink to function.

 ```csharp
 sqlBuilder.Sql(@"